Golf Ball Compression: Your Questions Answered

 Generally speaking, low-compression golf balls will feel softer at any given swing speed.
 If you have an 80 mph clubhead speed then you might find balls like the Pro V1x, Srixon Z-Star XV and Chrome Soft X feel too hard to you.

 Conversely, those with faster swings might not like the feel of soft and medium compression balls and they would gravitate to firmer balls like the Pro V1x.

 You will also find that low-compression balls will tend to spin less than higher-compression models, they will also have a tendency to travel shorter distances.

 If you currently generate too much spin then a low-compression ball might help in straighten out your ball flight somewhat.

 Currently, the best comparison of different golf balls you can do is using the MyGolfSpy data.
 This allows you to select a ball by different criteria including compression if you wish.

-Callaway makes the Supersoft ball which is one of the best-selling low compression models.
-You could also test out these Srixon Soft Feel or the Titleist Velocity or TruFeel.
+Callaway makes the Supersoft ball which is one of the best-selling low-compression models.
+You could also test out the Srixon Soft Feel or the Titleist Velocity or TruFeel.